Sound Effects Overview

 Chopping wood

-These types of prompts generate a single type of sound, but they might generate multiple variations of that sound within the same audio file.
-The AI seems quite prone to do that even without extra prompting, especially for short sounds like chopping wood, and also since that is a continuous action.
+These types of prompts generate a single type of sound, but they might produce multiple variations of that sound within the same audio file.
+The AI is quite prone to doing that even without additional prompting, especially for short sounds like chopping wood, and also since that is a continuous action.

 Complex Prompts

-When talking about complex prompts, we don’t mean the length or the adjectives or adverbs used in the prompts.
-Although those can increase the complexity of the prompt, when we say complex prompts, we mean prompts where you have multiple sound effects or a sequence of sound effects happening in a specific order and AI being able to replicate this.
+When referring to complex prompts, we don’t mean the length or the adjectives or adverbs used in the prompts.
+Although those can increase the complexity of the prompt, when we say complex prompts, we mean prompts where you have multiple sound effects or a sequence of sound effects happening in a specific order and the AI being able to replicate this.

 A man walks through a hallway and then falls down some stairs

 Let’s take the prompt above as an example.
-The AI needs to understand both what a man walking through the hallway sounds like, as well as what a man falling down some stairs sounds like.
-It needs to understand the sequence in which these two things are supposed to happen based on how you wrote it, and then combine these sounds to make both of them sound coherent and correct.
-This is what we mean when we say a complex prompt because it involves both an understanding of sound and an understanding of natural language explaining what you want.
+The AI needs to understand both what a man walking through the hallway sounds like and what a man falling down some stairs sounds like.
+It needs to understand the sequence in which these two actions are supposed to occur based on how you wrote it and then combine these sounds to make both of them sound coherent and correct.
+This is what we mean by a complex prompt because it involves both an understanding of sound and an understanding of the natural language explaining what you want.

-The AI can do this; for example, the result for the example prompt above would hopefully be accurate.
+The AI can handle this; for example, the result for the example prompt above should ideally be accurate.

-However, in general, this is much more complicated for the AI to do because it is a lot more complex.
-For the best results, we would recommend generating individual sound effects and then combining them in an audio editor of your choice, like you would with a real production where you have individual sound effects that are then combined.
+However, in general, this is much more complicated for the AI to do because it is more complex.
+For the best results, we recommend generating individual sound effects and then combining them in an audio editor of your choice, much like you would with a real production where you have individual sound effects that are then combined.

 A woman is singing in a church.
 Then someone coughs.